Ngāti Mutunga: Gold prospectors allowed on rohe

 In the mid-1870s Ngāti Mutunga in Taranaki allowed gold prospectors to search the Mokau River valley for signs of gold.
-The Mokau River formed the boundary between this iwi and the Ngāti Maniapoto rohe, which was in a struggle with the Maori king (who claimed mana over Rohe Potae).
-Te Kooti (who had been given sanctuary by the Maniapoto fighting chief Rewi Maniapoto, against the express wishes of the Maori king), was allowed to go to the river mouth for seafood.
-Te Kooti tried to form an alliance with a local hapu to drive out the prospectors and their Ngati Mutunga guardians.
+The Mokau River formed the boundary between this iwi and the Ngāti Maniapoto rohe, which was in a struggle with the Māori king (who claimed mana over Rohe Potae).
+Te Kooti (who had been given sanctuary by the Maniapoto fighting chief Rewi Maniapoto, against the express wishes of the Māori king), was allowed to go to the river mouth for seafood.
+Te Kooti tried to form an alliance with a local hapū to drive out the prospectors and their Ngāti Mutunga guardians.